tuero/rocksndiamonds/docs/engine.md

 The `enginetype` namespace provides the common types which are used to interface with the engine.
 - `enum Action` defines the action/direction types which the agent takes or directions objects move in.
 - `enginetype::GridCell` represents a tile cell in the engine.
 All functions which reference tiles in the game using `GridCell`.
-- `enginetype::ENGINE_RESOLUTION` defines the number of game engine ticks common movements.
-When the agent initiates a move action, it takes `ENGINE_RESOLUTION` (being 8 in the standard game) game ticks to move the agent from one cell to another.
 - There are also many common engine item `int` definitions which correspond to their defined `int` code in the engine.
 For example, we can refer to a diamond element (56 in the engine) by using `enginetype::ELEMENT_DIAMOND`.

 ## namespace `actioninfo`